chloroken/eve-min/README.md

 # Dependencies

-- KDE Plasma because `kdotool` requires Kwin scripting
+- KDE Plasma Desktop Environment, because `kdotool` requires Kwin scripting
-- The `git` package to download the files you need (optional)
+- The `git` and `curl` packages to download files (you already have these)

 # Installation